reillypascal/personalsite-ssg/pages/notes/2025/03/mendon-ponds-park.md

 <figure>
   <audio controls src="/media/blog/2025/03/mendon-ponds/20250323_153131.mp3"></audio>
-  <figcaption>We heard a flock of interesting birds whose call is a short, quick, rising tone — if you know what kind it is, I'd love to know!</figcaption>
+  <figcaption>We heard a chorus of short, quick, high rising calls at Deep Pond.
+We thought they were birds in the moment, but now I'm remembering that spring peepers sound like this.</figcaption>
 </figure>

 [^1]: The name immediately made me think of Beck's “[Devil's Haircut](https://www.youtube.com/watch?v=aa3rBVb3v4g),” and I had ”got a devil's bathtub in my mind” playing in my head the whole walk.